 In terms of transaction numbers, obviously, the first part of the year will see big numbers as the race to beat the 31st March deadline intensifies, before dropping off, perhaps substantially.
 I do expect things to come back however after the summer period and all those First-Time Buyers unable to buy now will come back to the market as lenders once more welcome them back into the fold.

-Therefore overall we will probably be in the region of 1 million transactions in 2021.
+Therefore overall we will probably be in the region of 1 million transactions again in 2021.

 High Loan-To-Value Mortgages

 At present, if you’ve got a deposit of 15% or more, there’s an abundance of products and it’s pretty much business as usual in the mortgage market.